 Everyone knows that robotics is the future.
 The future of reducing staffing costs, the future of streamlined efficiency and even, you could argue, the future of machines working for us and the reduction of working hours (we can but dream).
 Machine automation involves Information Technology (IT) in the form of software and hardware that is designed to be able to control the work of machines – sometimes down to the absolute minutiae, allowing for a level of control that would otherwise be impossible, or at the very best susceptible to human error (on the part of those controlling the machinery).
 Factory automation systems are a great example of machines under the control of sophisticated automation software.
+Business Directory.

 Examples of machinery with automation software:

 ATMs were only introduced in the mid-1980s.
 Previously if you wished to withdraw cash or check your balance you would have to walk to your local branch.
 Thanks to automation software, these machines have transformed the way people can access their money.
 Bowling alleys before automation needed people to reset the pins.
 Imagine that!
 Going back a little further in time, telephone switchboards were manually operated by teams of human operators.
 Now automated virtual and hosted PBX systems do the job.

 Choreography: Usually illustrated by defining it as is the matter of composing the sequence of steps and moves for a dance that can be performed autonomously by an individual dancer from within the group.
 Of course this is an analogy and when implemented in automation of machinery via IT solutions it manifests in the plan and control of operations in an autonomous manner whereby individual objects of control (tasks, processes or services) interact and sync up with one another according to sequences that have been designed and ‘learned’ in the early stages of operation.
 Each individual element plays a vital role in determining the desired outcome.